Lewis Cook (footballer, born 1997)

 Cook is a graduate of Leeds United's academy.
 He has represented England at various youth levels.
 He has won the 2014 UEFA European Under-17 Championship, 2017 FIFA U-20 World Cup and 2018 Toulon Tournament with his country, captaining the team in the latter two tournaments.

 Early life

-Cook was born in York, North Yorkshire.
+Lewis John Cook was born on 3 February 1997 in York, North Yorkshire, and was raised in the nearby village of Saxton, North Yorkshire.
 He attended Tadcaster Grammar School, playing for their football teams from under-13 to under-15 level.